alonsogarciapablo/claro_wp_theme/README.md

 # Claro

-Claro is a custom WP theme that I built from scratch.
+Claro is a custom WP theme that I built from scratch for [my website/blog](http://alonsogarciapablo.com/?utm_source=github).